-We can all agree that Ava Duvernay.
+We can all agree that Ava DuVernay.
 That’s it.
 That’s the sentiment.
-Whether she’s advocating for prison reform, being nominated for Academy Awards or making shows that speak to the very core of who we are; the thing we always know about anything connected to Ava is that one does not leave the experience unchanged.
-Duvernay’s work forces us all to look at the world around us though a different lens while digging deep within ourselves to see the ways in which we can greet the world better and with more compassion.
-Her latest work, Home Sweet Home, which will premiere on NBC on October 15th, explores the differences that actually make us closer than we may think through the lens of culture, family and love.
+Whether she’s advocating for prison reform, being nominated for Academy Awards, or making shows that speak to the very core of who we are; the thing we always know about anything connected to Ava is that one does not leave the experience unchanged.
+DuVernay’s work forces us all to look at the world around us through a different lens while digging deep within ourselves to see the ways in which we can greet the world better and with more compassion.
+Her latest work, Home Sweet Home, which will premiere on NBC on October 15th, explores the differences that actually make us closer than we may think through the lens of culture, family, and love.

 It seems that even in a time where we proudly proclaim that ‘love wins,’ hate is still a pretty viable opponent.

 “If someone hates you, they will use the most pristine, pure, the martyr, the whatever to change and lie and distort,” DuVernay said in response to how this show challenges issues of difference head-on, “That’s what prejudice and racism is.
 It’s not rooted in reality.
 It’s rooted in a distortion that is created to uplift a certain kind of person and oppress another.
 And so in that process, you give in to it.
 If you are saying, I’m going to bury my light and not show who I am because you’re going to twist it, they are going to twist it anyway.”